syrte/mw_sats_kin/README.txt

 - mw_satellite_kinematics_weighted_sample.txt
     Monte Carlo sample of the MW satellite kinematics.
-    Along with the importance weight, this sample represents a weighted realizations of the posterior kinematics for MW satellites.
+    Along with the importance weight, this sample represents weighted realizations of the posterior kinematics for MW satellites.

 The above tables are also available in the compressed file mw_profile+satkin.zip